hivesolutions/appier/doc/templates.md

 and cached, so future requests won't trigger compression again).

-It's also possible to retrieve the current location (both relative and absolute) using the `location` value for the url resolution.
+It's also possible to retrieve the current location (both relative and absolute) using the `location` value for the URL resolution.

 ```html
 <a href="{{ url_for('location', absolute = True) }}">Loop Link</a>
 ```

-This example returns the absolute url for the current location in processing from appier.
+This example returns the absolute URL for the current location in processing from Appier.

 ## Reserved variables